parkkyonghun0510/pawnshop-system/docs/project_plan.md

-# Pawn Shop Management System - Project Plan
+# LC Management System - Project Plan

 ## 1. System Overview

-The Pawn Shop Management System is designed to be a comprehensive platform for managing multiple pawn shop branches across the country, with the potential to evolve into a microfinance or banking system.
+The LC Management System is designed to be a comprehensive platform for managing multiple pawn shop branches across the country, with the potential to evolve into a microfinance or banking system.
 The system will control:

 - Employee/worker management
 - Financial operations and reporting